emStarberg/Power-Surge/milestone3.md

 **Version Control**

 I used GitHub for my version control; I made a branch for each feature I was developing and then merged that into main through a pull request.
 It was difficult to use GitHub to its full potential without any teammates.
 I used issues to keep track of what needed doing, this really helped me to remember bugs that I discovered or ideas I thought of while working on something else.
+I also made references to my issues in commits rather than updating/closing them manually.
+I used a milestone for the MVP.

 **The Best Parts**